Pepperdata Profiles: Making Sense of App Performance Data to Provide What Clients Need

 But now, I interface with both the marketing team and the product management team.
 With marketing, we get to work on things like messaging: why we're saying what we're saying, and how we say it.
 For product management, I get to tell the team, “Hey, I talked to this customer, and he said it would be great if we had a button here that lets them do X.” And then I talk to Jeremy Hay, our lead guy on the UI side, we discuss it and, if it makes sense, we do it.

 I get to be involved in the areas that I'm interested in, which is pretty much the whole thing as Pepperdata exists today.
-It's great to have a hand in what the product is becoming at this stage.
+It's great to have a hand in what the product is becoming.

-What do you consider as the most unique aspect of the Pepperdata suite?
+What do you consider as the most unique aspect of the Pepperdata product?

 Last question: The top two pain points that the market has, especially in the cloud, are complexity and unexpected costs.
 Do you think Pepperdata is uniquely positioned to help with those challenges?